QuantEcon/lecture-python.myst/lectures/newton_method.md

 np.max(np.abs(e(p, A, b, c)))
 ```

-With the same tolerance, SciPy's `root` function takes about the same time, but is less accurate
+With the same tolerance, SciPy's `root` function is slightly faster, but is less accurate

 ```{code-cell} ipython3
 %%time